DevOpsCraftsman/CoSMIC/cosmic/modularity/modularity.md

     print("processing…")
     return 123.45
 ```
-Now, the client code of this module can pass a custom `compute` function if he want to.
+Now, the client code of this module can use a custom `compute` function if he want to.